 10000 |

-trafficType | - | not set |
+not set |

 streamingEnabled | Boolean flag to enable the streaming service as default synchronization mechanism when in foreground.
-In the event of an issue with streaming, the SDK will fallback to the polling mechanism.
-If false, the SDK will poll for changes as usual without attempting to use streaming. | true |
+In the event of an issue with streaming, the SDK falls back to the polling mechanism.
+If false, the SDK polls for changes as usual without attempting to use streaming. | true |

 sync | Optional SyncConfig instance.
-Use it to filter specific splits to be synced and evaluated by the SDK.
-These filters can be created with the SplitFilter::byName static function by passing a list of split names as string values and appended to this config using the SyncConfig builder.
-If not set or empty, all splits will be downloaded by the SDK. |
+Use it to filter specific feature flags to be synced and evaluated by the SDK.
+These filters can be created with the SplitFilter::bySet static function (recommended, flag sets are available in all tiers), or SplitFilter::byName static function, and appended to this config using the SyncConfig builder.
+If not set or empty, all feature flags are downloaded by the SDK. |

 null |

-To set each of the parameters defined above, use the syntax below.
+To set each of the parameters defined above, use the syntax below:

 import Split

-// Your Split API-KEY
+// Your Split SDK key

 //User Key